 Everyone needs to plan ahead for the future, no matter how complex or how simple their estate is.

 A simple example could be a couple buying their first home together but contributing unequally to the purchase.
-They can enter into a Trust Deed which specifies that when the property is sold the proceeds are split unequally, this can avoid costly legal argument in the event that the parties relationship breaks down.
+They can enter into a Trust Deed which sets out that when the property is sold the proceeds are split as per their wishes (which can be equal or unequal).
+This can avoid costly legal argument in the event that the parties relationship breaks down, the Deed also acts as a mechanism for sale should such a dispute arise.
 We draft many such Deeds for our conveyancing clients and recommend this to any unmarried clients buying jointly.